danlucraft/redcar/README.md

 DESCRIPTION
 -----------

-A pure Ruby text editor runnng on JRuby.
+A pure Ruby text editor running on JRuby.
 Has syntax highlighting, snippets, macros and is highly extensible.

 FEATURES